Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Target Properties
 -----------------

-The contents of the :prop_tgt:`INCLUDE_DIRECTORIES`, :prop_tgt:`COMPILE_DEFINITIONS`
+The contents of the :prop_tgt:`INCLUDE_DIRECTORIES`, :prop_tgt:`COMPILE_DEFINITIONS` and :prop_tgt:`COMPILE_OPTIONS` target
-and :prop_tgt:`COMPILE_OPTIONS` target properties are used appropriately when compiling the source files of a binary target.
+properties are used appropriately when compiling the source files of a binary target.

-Entries in the :prop_tgt:`INCLUDE_DIRECTORIES` are added to the compile line with ``-I`` or ``-isystem`` prefixes and in the order of appearance in the CMake code.
+Entries in the :prop_tgt:`INCLUDE_DIRECTORIES` are added to the compile line with ``-I`` or ``-isystem`` prefixes and in the order of appearance in the property value.

 Entries in the :prop_tgt:`COMPILE_DEFINITIONS` are prefixed with ``-D`` or ``/D`` and added to the compile line in an unspecified order.
-The :prop_tgt:`DEFINE_SYMBOL` target property is also added as a compile definition as a special convenience case.
+The :prop_tgt:`DEFINE_SYMBOL` target property is also added as a compile definition as a special convenience case for ``SHARED`` and ``MODULE`` library targets.

-Entries in the :prop_tgt:`COMPILE_OPTIONS` are escaped for the shell and added in the order of appearance in the CMake code.
+Entries in the :prop_tgt:`COMPILE_OPTIONS` are escaped for the shell and added in the order of appearance in the property value.
 Several compile options have special separate handling, such as :prop_tgt:`POSITION_INDEPENDENT_CODE`.

-The contents of the :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES`, :prop_tgt:`INTERFACE_COMPILE_DEFINITIONS` and :prop_tgt:`INTERFACE_COMPILE_OPTIONS`
+The contents of the :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES`, :prop_tgt:`INTERFACE_COMPILE_DEFINITIONS` and :prop_tgt:`INTERFACE_COMPILE_OPTIONS` target properties are *Usage Requirements* -- they specify content which consumers must use to correctly compile and link with the target they appear on.
-target properties are "Usage Requirements" - they specify content which consumers must use to correctly compile and link with the target they appear on.
-For any binary target, the the contents of each ``INTERFACE_`` property on each target specified in a :command:`target_link_libraries` command is consumed:
+For any binary target, the contents of each ``INTERFACE_`` property on each target specified in a :command:`target_link_libraries` command is
+consumed:

 .. code-block:: cmake